lambdaclass/concrete/docs/PROVABLE_SUBSET.md

 Status: standing reference

+For the first named, release-facing subset contract, see [PROVABLE_V1.md](PROVABLE_V1.md).
+This document remains the broader background reference for how ProofCore relates to the compiler pipeline; `PROVABLE_V1.md` is the tighter compatibility contract reviewers should read first.

 This document defines the clearly analyzable, proof-eligible subset of Concrete.
 It specifies what is included, what is excluded, why, and how the subset connects to the proof pipeline.

 For the safety model, see [SAFETY.md](SAFETY.md).
 For the proof architecture, see [ARCHITECTURE.md](ARCHITECTURE.md).
+For the effect/trust proof boundary, see [EFFECT_PROOF_BOUNDARIES.md](EFFECT_PROOF_BOUNDARIES.md).
+For the language-semantics vs proof-semantics boundary, see [PROOF_SEMANTICS_BOUNDARY.md](PROOF_SEMANTICS_BOUNDARY.md).
+For the user-facing proof contract, see [PROOF_CONTRACT.md](PROOF_CONTRACT.md).
 For the formalization roadmap, see [../research/proof-evidence/formalization-breakdown.md](../research/proof-evidence/formalization-breakdown.md).
 For language decisions that shape this subset, see [DECISIONS.md](DECISIONS.md).

 ## Definition